 Our directors have been divided into two groups-interested directors and independent directors.
 Interested directors are interested persons as defined in the 1940 Act.
 Our Board of Directors' chair, James E. Keenan, is the Company's interested director.
 Mr. Keenan is an interested director because of his position with the Advisor.
 In part because the Company is an externally-managed investment company, the Board of Directors believes having an interested chairperson that is familiar with the Company's portfolio companies, its day-to-day management and the operations of its investment adviser enhances, among other things, its understanding of the Company's investment portfolio, business, finances and risk management efforts.
-In addition, the Board of Directors believes that Mr. Keenan's position with the Advisor better allows for the efficient mobilization of the Advisor's resources at the Board of Directors' behest and on its behalf.
-If elected at the 2018 Annual Meeting of Stockholders, Mr. Zugay will be an interested director.
+In addition, the Board of Directors' believes that Mr. Keenan's position with the Advisor better allows for the efficient mobilization of the Advisor's resources at the Board of Directors' behest and on its behalf.